TheDyingSun/Sorters/README.md

 # Sorters
 A whole bunch of different sorter programs made in Java.
-These are experimental as I'm just starting off in programming.
+These are experimental and errors will exist and the systems will not be optimized.